 Let’s realize that our shape does not equal our worth.

-But WHY does body image cloud our minds so much, when becoming a mom has filled our hearts so much?
+But WHY does body image cloud our minds so much when becoming a mom has filled our hearts so much?

-We have grown up, created human beings, laughed harder than we’ve ever laughed, experienced love so deep it hurts, swelled with such pride for the awesome people our children are becoming, have found the meaning of life in being a mother to these precious babies – yet we’re all hung up on the way our BODY LOOKS?
+We have grown up, created human beings, laughed harder than we’ve ever laughed, experienced a love so deep it hurts, swelled with such pride for the awesome people our children are becoming, have found the meaning of life in being a mother to these precious babies – yet we’re all hung up on the way our BODY LOOKS?
 Seriously?
 After ALL OF THAT?

-Mom’s – you are straight up queens.
+Mom’s – you are straight-up queens.
 So next time you look in the mirror, let it be to simply center your crown. 🙂